ar2029/TextUtils/readme.md

+After cloning the repo run the command in terminal: 'python manage.py runserver' from the cureent directory

 -->         Laying the pipeline | Python Django Tutorials In Hindi #7

     isme humne urls.py file endpoints wala kuch dekha tha